 So we quit giving cards, and this is how it works.
 For the holiday or anniversary, I write in the notebook first, paper clip what I wrote, then hand the notebook to him, and he does the same.
 On the appointed day, we unclip our entries and enjoy each other's thoughts.

 Here is an entry from Valentines Day 2017 from my normally quiet husband:

-"What I have learned, or validated since I always knew it, is in the absence of stress from finances and raising five kids, we both deeply love each other.
-It has been a journey during which we both learned to accept each other's faults.
+"What I have learned, or validated since I always knew it, is that in the absence of stress from finances and raising five kids, you and I both deeply love each other.
+It has been a journey during which we learned to accept each other's faults.
 Now that we have reached this understanding and acceptance, it is a source of great joy."

 Martha Wild King, M. Ed., Author

 The Frugal Catholic: Learn to live on less to give and save more.